AllineedRu/SimpleExecutionLogger/README.md

 #### ClearLog()

 `ExecutionLogger` class has internal string buffer to hold the full log.
 In case you think that this internal buffer is overloaded, you can reset this buffer by calling `ClearLog` method.
-It will clear this internal buffer, but not that you'll not be able to access the collected records in the log after calling this method:
+It will clear this internal buffer, but note that you'll not be able to access the collected records in the log after calling this method:
 ```cs
 	// ... some code where we have already printed the collected log